-Though the New York Times may disagree, we’re firm believers that there are few things more festive, summery, and perfectly sweet than an ice cream sundae.
-No matter your ice cream identity, whether you choose to top your scoops with sprinkles and hot fudge, or with fruit and whipped cream, or any other combination, it’s hard to deny the pleasure of digging into a big sundae, with or without another’s spoon next to yours.
+We’re firm believers that there are few things more festive, summery, and perfectly sweet than an ice cream sundae.
+No matter your ice cream identity—whether you choose to top your scoops with sprinkles and hot fudge, fruit and whipped cream, or any other combination—it’s hard to deny the pleasure of digging into a big sundae.
 But there are more options than just the well-worn classics, so we’re providing you with some additional options, from ice cream flavors themselves (homemade!), to textural toppings, and decadent sauces drizzled over.

-So, of course, you’ve got to start with the base: your ice cream.
-You can always start with vanilla, and we’ve got homemade options with or without an ice cream maker.
-The luscious, mild flavor is perfect for building a sundae, although chocolate is pretty hard to beat as are strawberry and coffee.
+Of course, you have to start with the base: your ice cream.
+If you’re in the mood for vanilla, we’ve got homemade options with or without an ice cream maker.
+The luscious, mild flavor is perfect for building a sundae, although we tend to go for chocolate, strawberry or coffee.
 But, if you’re in the mood for something a little more esoteric, think outside the box with homemade olive oil, basil, or goat cheese ice cream.

 We’re big fans of the artful drizzle, but when it comes to our super simple chocolate coconut sauce, we can never resist a serious dollop.
 Whipped cream in flavors like bourbon, vanilla, cinnamon, and citrus can provide even more decadence to your sundae, as can a smattering of salted caramel sauce.
 Feeling a little bit extra and also summer-forward?
 What about spooning some cherry sauce on top?
 For a somewhat out there (but totally irresistible) option, drizzle a little balsamic vinegar or lemon curd over vanilla ice cream for the perfect tangy-acid balance.
 And, we love the combination of melty, sweet ice cream with a bracing hit of booze.
 A splash of Kahlua or bourbon take things to the next level.